Do some vegans eat honey?

 My grandfather, the vegan beekeeper

 My grandfather, no question of it, was more or less a vegan long before the term was commonly used.
 He would not wear leather belts or shoes, for example.
-A professor of the local university and principal of a teachers' training college nearly a hundred years ago he realised the toxic effect sugar had on humans.
+A professor of the local university and principal of a teachers' training college nearly a hundred years ago he realised the toxic effect that sugar had on human health.
 So he turned to honey for sweetening and introduced his family to beekeeping.

 Three of his grandchildren are serious beekeepers.
 He gave me my first hive when I was 9 or 10 years old.